 A British driver who successfully transitioned from single-seaters to become a dominant force and champion in international GT racing.

-Tom Onslow-Cole's career arc is a masterclass in adaptation.
-He began, like many, chasing the Formula 1 dream through the junior single-seater ranks, showing flashes of speed in British Formula Three.
-When that path narrowed, he didn't fade away; he shifted gears.
-Onslow-Cole found his true calling in GT and touring car racing, where his technical feedback and relentless consistency turned him into a winner.
-He became a staple in the British Touring Car Championship, known for his aggressive yet calculated overtakes.
-His later years were defined by elite success in endurance racing, where he piloted sophisticated GT machines to multiple championship titles in series like the International GT Open, proving that the second act of a racing career can often be the most triumphant.
+Tom Onslow-Cole won multiple championship titles in the International GT Open, piloting sophisticated GT machines.
+He began chasing the Formula 1 dream through junior single-seater ranks, showing speed in British Formula Three.
+When that path narrowed, he shifted gears.
+He found his calling in GT and touring car racing.
+His technical feedback and relentless consistency turned him into a winner.
+He became a staple in the British Touring Car Championship.
+His later years were defined by elite success in endurance racing, proving the second act of a racing career can be triumphant.

 1981–1996